 The Terranea Resort’s Rebuttal

 According to Burns, the Terranea Resort spokesperson claims:

 - Terranea Resort does provide incoming interns with information on temporary housing options.
 “Outgoing interns, as well as the coordinating agency, often assist incoming interns with acclimating to their new surroundings.”

-- “Terranea Resort has been an authorized sponsor in the exchange visitor program since 2011, and has had more than 160 students complete internships there.
+- “Terranea Resort has been an authorized sponsor of the exchange visitor program since 2011 and has had more than 160 students complete internships there.
 Interns are recruited from schools and are pursuing their culinary degrees.”